watson-developer-cloud/assistant-with-discovery/README.md

 This application demonstrates how you can combine the [Conversation](http://www.ibm.com/watson/developercloud/doc/conversation/index.shtml) and [Discovery](http://www.ibm.com/watson/developercloud/doc/discovery/#overview) services to allow customers, employees or the public to get answers to a wide range of questions about a product, service or other topic using plain English.
 First, users pose a questions to the Conversation service.
 If Conversation is not able to confidently answer, the app executes a call to Discovery, which to provides a list of helpful answers.

-<b>Whether you deploy this app locally or on the Bluemix platform, you must have a Bluemix account and run some steps within Bluemix.</b>

 ## How the app works

 The app has a conversational interface that can answer basic questions about a fictitious cognitive car, as well as more obscure questions whose answers can be found in the car’s manual.
 The app uses two Watson services: Conversation and Discovery.
 The Conversation service powers the basic Q&A using intents, relationships and natural language, and calls the Discovery app when it encounters questions it can’t answer.
 Discovery searches and ranks responses from the manual to answer those questions.